cmput404-azure/project/README.md

 - `server` directory is the base directory for the django project
 - `azureDSN` directory is the django app containing the files for the entire backend
+   - `serializers` folder contains serializer class for each model
+      - `model_serializer.py` contains the serializer class
+   - `utils`: folder contains the general-purpose functions or helpers that can be reused across the entire project

 - to make database migrations locally, cd into the `backend` directory and run,

     > `python3 manage.py makemigrations azureDSN`